simonprovost/scikit-longitudinal/docs/temporal_dependency.md

   - navigation
 ---

-# ⏳Incorporating Temporal Dependencies in Longitudinal Datasets
-# ⏳ Incorporating Temporal Dependencies in Longitudinal Datasets
+## ⏳ Incorporating Temporal Dependencies in Longitudinal Datasets

 Longitudinal data inherently has temporal dependencies, which are critical for identifying underlying patterns.
 This guide will show you how to encode these temporal correlations in your datasets using two fundamental notions